Tigray's former rulers back in Mekelle, Ethiopian government declares ceasefire

 Last week, residents reported that TPLF forces had entered several towns north of Mekelle, although in at least one case they withdrew within hours.

-On Tuesday, an air strike killed over 60 people in the town of Togoga, to the northwest of Mekelle, a medical official told Reuters.
+On Tuesday, an air strike killed more than 60 people in the town of Togoga, to the northwest of Mekelle, a medical official told Reuters.

-Colonel Getnet Adane, Ethiopia’s military spokesman, said last week that only combatants, not civilians, had been hit - a claim refuted by doctors.
+Colonel Getnet Adane, Ethiopia’s military spokesman, said last week that only combatants, not civilians, had been hit - an assertion refuted by doctors.

 The attack was one of the deadliest reported incidents in months in a region where the government had said most major fighting ended last year.

 Dawit Endeshaw reported from Addis Ababa.
-Additional reporting by Ayenat Mersie in Addis Ababa and Maggie Fick in Nairobi; Writing by Maggie Fick and Alexandra Zavis; Editing by Mike Collett-White
+Additional reporting by Ayenat Mersie in Addis Ababa and Maggie Fick in Nairobi; Writing by Maggie Fick and Alexandra Zavis; Editing by Mike Collett-White, Robert Birsel

 Our Standards: The Thomson Reuters Trust Principles.